ElwinMan/LEIA_beheeromgeving/README.md

 - seed
 Runs the seeding scripts to populate the database with initial or sample data.

+- seed-minimal
+Runs the seeding script to populate the database with the minimal data (tool and tool content_type data).

 - fresh
 Drops all tables, runs migrations, and seeds the database.
 Use this for a full reset of the database.

+- fresh-minimal
+Drops all tables, runs migrations, and seeds the database with minimal data.
+Use this for a full reset of the database with minimal data.

 ## Alembic